Permafrost/Tundra/README.md

 * `$filter.exclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to exclude files with matching names from deletion.
-* `$filter.type` is an optional choice if either 'regular expression' 'wildcard', or 'literal', which determines the type of filter patterns provided.
+* `$filter.type` is an optional choice if either 'regular expression', 'wildcard', or 'literal', which determines the type of filter patterns provided.
 Defaults to 'regular expression'.
 * `$recurse?` is an optional boolean flag indicating if files in sub-